 Whether you want to train a bonsai tree yourself from a young age or simply marvel at the brilliance of a 50 year old bonsai tree, Nursery Tree Wholesalers offers it all and holds nothing back.
-Both youthful beginners and bonsai masters alike can rest assured that our bonsai trees, or bonzai trees, will seize the attention of any room that they undeniably deserve.
+Both youthful beginners and bonsai masters alike can rest assured that our bonsai trees will seize the attention of any room that they undeniably deserve.

-Are you a beginner and not confident about you “skills” in maintaining a bonsai?
-No need to worry.
-We believe that everyone deserves to enjoy the art of bonsai no matter what your experience level is.
-All of our bonsai trees come with a basic set of proper care instructions that will help lead you down the path of success with maintaining you tree and keeping it alive and well for years to come.
-With only the best bonsai trees for sale, we have everything you need to experience and appreciate this ancient form of art for yourself.
+Are you a bonsai tree beginner and not confident about you “skills” in maintaining these beautiful trees?
+No need to worry, we have many bonsai tree types, both indoors and outdoors, large and small, flowering and deciduous, that range in prices and basic care needs.
+We are here to help and believe that everyone deserves to enjoy the art of bonsai no matter what your experience level is.
+All of our bonsai trees come with a basic set of bonsai tree care instructions that will help lead you down the path of success with maintaining you bonsai garden and keeping it alive and well for years to come.
+With only the best real bonsai trees for sale, we have everything you need to experience and appreciate this ancient form of art for yourself.
 Between our bonsai blog that continuously updates you with the latest tips and tricks from bonsai experts and our bonsai tree proper care page, you are guaranteed to be as knowledgeable as the best in the bonsai realm.
 Now, you can check out the only bonsai tree guide you will ever need - Bonsai Trees For Beginners: The Definitive Guide.

 BONSAI TREES 101: What is the Art of Bonsai anyway?

-At Nursery Tree Wholesalers, we certainly have a wide variety of bonsai trees for sale, but we are about more than just selling bonsai trees.
+At Nursery Tree Wholesalers, we certainly have a wide variety of real bonsai trees for sale online, but we are about more than just selling bonsai trees.
 We want to educate you on this beautiful form of art to help enrich your all around experience.